Chronic back pain? Forget posture.

 Movement is the answer, and diverse movement is powerful medicine.
 The more movement the better – and make it fun.
 Your body is stronger than you think but if you’re scared of moving then seek help from a therapist who is pro-movement.
 Avoid ‘experts’ who tell you to stop moving and just rest.
 The aim of any treatment should be to find useful strategies that enable you to move well with confidence so you can enjoy life without pain – in a way that puts you in control.

-CTH Healthcare is all about helping you get better, quicker, so that you can overcome pain and be independent of ongoing treatment.
+CTH Healthcare is all about helping you get better, quicker, so that you can overcome pain and injury, and be independent of ongoing treatment.
 If you have any questions on this article or would like to find out how treatment might be able to help you get in touch using the form below.